-There are many reasons why one would measure helium in ground water, but as it applies to ground-water dating, there are two important reasons:
+There are many reasons to measure helium in ground water, but as it applies to ground-water dating, there are two important reasons:

-For samples with a large fraction of terrigenic helium, that is, helium of mantle and/or crustal origin, the 3He/4He ratio of the terrigenic helium must be known for the particular sample within approximately 1% or better to permit reliable 3H/3He dating of the young fraction.
+For samples with high terrigenic helium, the 3He/4He ratio of the terrigenic helium must be known for the sample within 1% or better to permit reliable 3H/3He dating of the young fraction.
 Water in equilibrium with air normally contains about 4.6x10-8 ccSTP/g water of helium.
-Depending on the source(s) of the excess helium, helium excesses of even 50% over that of air-water equilibrium can invalidate or create large uncertainties in 3H/3He dating, such as in areas where the old fraction contains mixed mantle and crustal helium sources (Plummer et al, 2000).
+Depending on the source, helium excesses of even 50% over air-water equilibrium can create large uncertainties in 3H/3He dating, such as in areas where the old fraction contains mixed mantle and crustal helium sources (Plummer et al, 2000).
 In other cases, the excess helium may be primarily of radiogenic origin (typically the 3He/4He ratio of 2x10-8 can be assumed) and samples containing helium excesses of even several hundred percent may be datable by the 3H/3He method.

-Comparison of dissolved helium determined by mass spectrometry on samples collected in the field in pinch-off copper tubes with helium determined by gas chromatography on water samples collected in septum bottles without headspace and analyzed at the Reston Chlorofluorocarbon Laboratory.
-Agreement of the GC measurements is generally within 20% or less of the mass spectrometric measurements.
+Comparison of dissolved helium determined by mass spectrometry on samples collected in pinch-off copper tubes with helium determined by gas chromatography on water samples collected in septum bottles without headspace and analyzed at the Reston GW Dating Laboratory.
+Agreement of the GC measurements is generally within 20% of the mass spectrometric measurements.

 Andrews, J. N., The isotopic composition of radiogenic helium and its use to study groundwater movement in confined aquifers, Chem.
 Geol., 49, 339-351, 1985.